isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Cai Xin.md

 <section>
   <h4>Growing:</h4>
-		<p>Cai Xin is a rapid grower and will produce more leaves if fed with <a href="/page-index/horticulture-techniques/fertilising/">high nitrogen fertilisers</a>.
+		<p>Cai Xin is a rapid grower and will produce more leaves if fed with high nitrogen fertilisers.
 Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised</a> regularly once every two weeks after transplanting for a fuller crop.</p>
 	<br>
 </section>